shanep/CS452/README.md

 ## Task 4 - Write the code

-The `lab.h` file that you downloaded is well documented, your job is to implement all the functions defined in that file in `lab.cpp`.
-You are free to create additional **private** functions in `lab.cpp` if you wish but you are not allowed to add any additional data to `lab.h`.
-You are also not allowed to modify the `main.cpp` file in any way.
-You do not need to have any unit test for private functions you create in `lab.cpp`.
+The `src/lab.h` file that you downloaded is well documented, your job is to implement all the functions defined in that file in `src/lab.cpp`.
+You are free to create additional **private** functions in `src/lab.cpp` if you wish but you are not allowed to add any additional data or modify `src/lab.h`.
+You are also not allowed to modify the `app/main.cpp` file in any way.
+You do not need to have any unit test for private functions you create in `src/lab.cpp`.

 ## Task 5 - Complete the Retrospective